 2 – Expert assessment, design of catalogues, organisation of auctions and collaboration with exhibition organisers.

-3 – Production of articles meant to various European journals.
+3 – Production of articles meant for European journals.

 4 – Publishing